orlagh-sweeney/f1-quiz/README.md

 - Microsoft Edge

 ### Feature Testing
-The following features were manually tested on:
+The following features were manually tested:
-- Clicking on '2022 Wrapped' or 'Driver Trivia' buttons will bring the user the quiz page and load the correct questions.
+- Clicking on '2022 Wrapped' or 'Driver Trivia' buttons will bring the user to the quiz page and load the correct questions.
 - Clicking on the 'quit' button will bring the user back to the initial quiz page and reset the quiz.
 - The laptime clock starts once the relevant quiz is loaded.
 - When an answer option is clicked the text changes to red.
 If another answer is clicked, the first answer goes back to grey and the new answer is highlighted in red.